atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide.md

 ---
 ***Review Note: Help add useful day 1 topics for new dev teams and members***

-What is the minimum knowledge a dev team would need for day 1 use of their new development AWS account.
+What is the minimum knowledge a dev team would need for day 1 use of their new development AWS account?

 ----